Tintagel is a fascinating place to explore, a ruin on top of steep cliffs, on two sides of a rocky isthmus facing the forceful Celtic Sea.

 Terrorism.
 In Oslo, one of the safest cities in the world.
 A month ago, the worst tragedy since World War II hit Norway.
 A mad man, a terrorist, set off a bomb near the Prime Minister’s office, killing 8.
 He then travelled to the island of Utøya and murdered 69 more.
 This afternoon, the victims […]

 Today is Thursday.
-I wish I were at La Tavola Marche, a wonderful agriturismo and cooking school in Le Marche, one of Italy’s least known regions.
+I wish I were at La Tavola Marche, a wonderful agriturismo and cooking school in Le Marche, one of Italy’s least known regions – and, as it happens, a wonderful place to have pizza in Italy.
 You see, every Thursday, Ashley and Jason Bartner organizes pizza night at their agriturismo.
 And it […]

 In Barri Vell, the old town, narrow alleys and medieval stairs appear around every corner.
 Suddenly I stumble upon this wonderful, dusty antiquarian bookshop.